somefunAgba/autosgm/README.md

 ## What is this library about?
 This library implements the *first-order gradient method*, for learning the parameters in a pre-defined (artificial) neural network (any appropriate composition of differntiable functions) that is used to fit a data-set.

-This method automatically arises as the empirical form of the best possible learning algorithm (*minimum bayes risk control function*) in the class of linear functions.
+This method automatically arises as the empirical form of the best possible learning algorithm (*minimum bayes risk control function*) in the class of linear control functions.
 We call it **AutoSGM**.

-Standing on the shoulders of about 7 decades of literature, we provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.
+Standing on the shoulders of about 7 decades of literature, we provide a clearer understanding of the three practical accelerated learning variants of the (Stochastic) Gradient Method (SGM), namely: *Polyak's Heavy ball*, *Nesterov Accelerated Gradient*, *Adaptive Moment Estimation* by presenting AutoSGM as their unifying representation for accelerated learning.

 ## Getting Started (installing or setting up)

-- Clone the repo.
+- Download or Clone (cloning requires `git` on your machine).
 ```
 git clone https://github.com/somefunagba/autosgm.git
 ```